creanero/beamModelTester/TestHarness_0_0.md

     a common format

-    1. DreamBeam data is currently stored in proprietary format(s) described in (<span style="color:red">will write up a doc for this</span>)
+    1. DreamBeam data is currently stored in proprietary format(s) described in (*will write up a doc for this*)

-    2. This is converted by a process defined in (to be developed) into the common format for comparison between instrument and model data (to be determined, possibly CASA measurement set)
+    2. This is converted by a process defined in (to be developed) into the common format for comparison between instrument and model data (*to be determined, possibly CASA measurement set*)

-    3. OPTIONAL: the converted measurement set may be manipulated in appropriate ways (e.g. changing measurement cadence)
+    3. OPTIONAL: the converted measurement set may be manipulated in appropriate ways (*e.g. changing measurement cadence*)

 2. Data from a telescope is converted from its current format to a suitable common format

-    4. Data is provided by telescopes in proprietary format(s) described in (will need to look into the specs on this: probably ACC files)
+    1. Data is provided by telescopes in proprietary format(s) described in (*will need to look into the specs on this: probably ACC files*)

-    5. This is converted by a process defined in (to be developed) into the common format for comparison between instrument and model data (to be determined, possibly CASA measurement set)
+    2. This is converted by a process defined in (to be developed) into the common format for comparison between instrument and model data (*to be determined, possibly CASA measurement set*)

-    6. OPTIONAL: We possibly want to put a moving average or some other smoothing here to reduce the impact of scintillation and other sources of error other than the model.
+    3. OPTIONAL: We possibly want to put a moving average or some other smoothing here to reduce the impact of scintillation and other sources of error other than the model.